 Kind of like with Halloween Family Feud where you only play for a certain amount of time!

-Also note that there are two different sets of slide decks – one that is more family-friendly and one that is PG-13 for teens and older (fun for adult parties, office parties, and teen Halloween nights!)
+Also note that there are two different sets of slide decks – one that is more family-friendly and one that is PG-13 for teens and older (fun for adult games, office parties, and teen Halloween nights!)
 Here’s a quick example of one of the PG-13 images to give you a idea.

 4 – Count Up